ISO 9001 Certification Process: A Practical Step-by-Step Guide

 What the ISO 9001 Certification Process Actually Involves

-The ISO 9001 certification process is more than scheduling an audit.
+The ISO 9001 certification process is not an audit scheduling exercise.
 Certification is the result of building, implementing, and operating a compliant Quality Management System (QMS).

-Organizations that treat certification as a documentation project often struggle.
-Those that treat it as a system design project succeed.
+Organizations that treat certification as documentation struggle.
+Organizations that treat it as system design succeed.

 Step 1: Define Scope and Organizational Context